monsoonmaelstrom/book2/book2.md

 Davy gives Liam a hard look.

 “Really,” Liam tells him.
 “I inherited the key.
 So I assume my parents’, but I don’t actually know.
-We’re going to try to find out though.”
+We’re going to try to find out.”

 “Alex you’ve got to feel this,” Davy tells him moving back from the door.